rszmacinski/native-apps-api-orchestration/docs/preflight-check.md

 }
 ```

-Please note the only attribute that is optional is saUtr.
+Please note the optional attributes are "nino" and "sautr".

 * **Error Response:**